ram-repo/linux_pratice/readme.md

-HI this is linux class
+HI this is git working class